 (2) Regulations may be made under section 33 amending Schedule 2 to make provision for or in relation to convictions by courts of the Commonwealth or of other States or of Territories.

-9. Meaning of “serious conviction”
+9. Term used: serious conviction

 For the purposes of this Act serious conviction means a conviction in respect of which the sentence imposed is —